Tamburasca/HarpsichordTuning/README.md

 factor.

 Collects a mono audio signal from the input stream.
-The FFT is performed on slices of sizes 2<sup>N</sup> samples with a Hanning apodization in the time domain, where the slices are shifted with respect to their previous by multiples of 1024 samples.
+The FFT is performed on audio slices of size 2<sup>N</sup> samples with a Hanning apodization in the time domain, where the slices are shifted with respect to their previous one by multiples of 1024 samples.
 N is either 15 or 16.
 Subsequently, in the frequency domain, Butterworth high-pass filtering is applied before the resonance frequencies are sought.
 In order to achieve